grafana/grafana/docs/sources/features/reporting.md

 > Reporting requires the [rendering plugin]({{< relref "../administration/image_rendering.md#grafana-image-renderer-plugin" >}}).

-Reporting with the built-in image rendering is not supported, instead we recommend installing the image rendering plugin.
+Reporting with the built-in image rendering is not supported.
+We recommend installing the image renderer plugin.

 ## Usage